dvtate/xtie.net/docs/deploy.md

 # Hash salt
 SALT="asfkasndfadfn34jnq34ntu3in5i3"

-# Hostname
+# Name for server that xtie is running on
-Name for server that xtie is running on
+HOSTNAME="xtie.net"
 ```

 ### Node